Equality is the goal

 Inclusion in action

-Our Executive and Board ensure our aspirations are met by checking that diversity and inclusion runs through everything we do through bold actions, clear and visible changes to behaviours and thinking, and a pro-active approach to addressing D&I within the firm.
-So far, we've made important strides forward to reach the levels of diversity and inclusion that we aspire to but we will always challenge ourselves to do more.
+Our Executive and Board ensure our aspirations are met by checking that equity, diversity and inclusion runs through everything we do.
+So far, we've made important strides forward but we will always challenge ourselves to do more.